java-crypto/cross_platform_crypto/rsa_signature_pss_string.md

 # Cross-platform cryptography

-## RSA string signature with PKCS#1.5 padding
+## RSA string signature with PSS padding

 The standard signature algorithm is **RSA** using a (RSA) Private-/ Public key pair.
 The <u>signature</u> is generated with the **Private key** of the signer.
 For the <u>verification</u> the **Public Key** of the signer is used - so in a typical environment the Public Key is provided to the recipient(s) of the signed data and the recipient is been able to check = verify the signature.

 To get this to work in cross platform systems there are three parameters that have to been equal - that is the hash algorithm that is used.
 My programs are using **SHA256** for this task.

-The second important data are the **keys** itself - it's easy not to recognize that "- Begin Private Key -" isn't the same as "- Begin RSA Private Key - ".
+The second important data are the **keys** itself - it's easy not to recognize that "- Begin Private Key -" isn't the same as "- Begin RSA Private Key -".
 Using the wrong keys will cause the the verification to fail.

 The third parameter is hidden in most implementations, it is the **padding**.
-The programs in this example use the **PKCS#1.5-padding** that is available platform wide but **not as secure as modern ones**.
+The programs in this example use the **PSS-padding** (Probabilistic Signature Scheme) that is available platform wide.

-### Why is the PKCS#1.5 padding not so secure?
+### Why is the PSS padding more secure than PKCS#1.5 padding?

 An important parameter in cryptography is **randomness** - this prevents from easy textbook attacks.
-For a digital signature it means: the signature of the the same string and same (private) key results in the same value.
-Running my codes will always result in a (Base64 encoded) string beginning with "vCSB4744p30..", so an attacker may been able to "see" that a previous used signature is in use again.
+For a digital signature it means: the signature of the the same string and same (private) key results **not** in the same value.
+Running my codes will always result in a different (Base64 encoded) string, so an attacker is not been able to "see" that a previous used signature is in use again.

-### What would be a (more) secure padding?

-A modern padding is the use of **PSS padding** (Probabilistic Signature Scheme) but this is not available "out of the box" and it will take some time to publish a solution here.

 ### Key generation: